nievadev/chatapi-dispatcher/README.rst

 written .env file in src/.
 To know what to write in it, there's an .envtemplate file that provides the correct guidance!

+In production though, you would usually prefer to not write an .env file but to write the env variables in a yml file instead.

 Production
 ----------
 ::